 The holidays are a time for giving—a time to reflect on the year’s bounty.

 Many people use November to start planning their charitable donations.
-The year’s end is a great time to make philanthropy part of your overall financial plan.
+The year’s end is a great time to consider making philanthropy part of your overall financial plan.
 The last two months of the year are often referred to as “the giving season,” and it can be a critical time for charities that rely on funding from individuals.
 Many organizations kick-start their annual donation appeals on Giving Tuesday, a global day of giving that follows Black Friday and Cyber Monday in November.

 Laura Franz, executive director of TLS Veterans, an Illinois-based nonprofit organization that helps veterans in need, called the donations received during the months of November and December “a godsend” in terms of people’s generosity.
 She said the year-end charitable donations often help make up for any shortfalls that weren’t covered by grants or other donations throughout the year.